Kong/kong/CONTRIBUTING.md

 Before you submit an issue, search the archive, maybe you will find that a similar one already exists.

-If you are submitting an issue about a bug, please include the following:
+If you are submitting an issue for a bug, please include the following:

 - The platform you are running Kong on
 - The version of Kong you are running